Lulworth Castle

 Lulworth Castle, in East Lulworth, Dorset, England, situated south of the village of Wool, is an early 17th-century hunting lodge erected in the style of a revival fortified castle, one of only five extant Elizabethan or Jacobean buildings of this type.
 It is listed with Historic England as a scheduled monument.
-It is also Grade I listed.
-The 18th-century Adam style interior of the stone building was devastated by fire in 1929, but has now been restored and serves as a museum.
+It is Grade I listed.
+The 18th-century Adam style interior of the stone building was damaged by fire in 1929, but has been restored and serves as a museum.
 The castle stands in Lulworth Park on the Lulworth Estate.
 The park and gardens surrounding the castle are Grade II listed with Historic England.

 History

-The foundations for Lulworth Castle were laid in 1588, and it was completed in 1609, supposedly designed by Inigo Jones.
+The foundations for Lulworth Castle were laid in 1588 and it was completed in 1609, supposedly designed by Inigo Jones.
 It was built as a hunting lodge by Thomas Howard, 3rd Viscount Howard of Bindon, a grandson of the 3rd Duke of Norfolk.
 In 1607 Viscount Bindon wrote to Robert Cecil, 1st Earl of Salisbury, crediting him with the origins of the design:"If this little pile in Lulworth Park shall prove pretty or worth the labour bestowed in the erecting of it, I will acknowledge, as the truth is, that your powerful speech to me at Bindon laid the first foundation of the pile in my mind, which ever since has laboured for a speedy finishing for the contentment of those for whose further liking of that place the care is taken".

 According to the NHLE listing, the building was subsequently remodelled 1609-11 for Thomas, Lord Suffolk; remodelled again in 1641 for Humphrey Weld; in the early 18th century by the Bastard brothers of Blandford Forum for the then owner, Edward Weld; and in the 1780s by Catholic architect John Tasker for Thomas Weld.
 Tasker also built the Roman Catholic chapel in the grounds.
 Pevsner's assessment of the castle building two hundred years later views it as a Jacobean case of one-upmanship among wealthy landowners whose residential needs are already satisfied elsewhere, hence a series of " 'mock castles', such as the Elizabethan castellated house par excellence that is Longford Castle" which probably inspired Bindon.